Topic of Book

 Using a statistical analysis of data from African societies, the authors test a theory that monogamy developed in modern society because of strong benefits to society.

-Monogamy has many strong benefits for society, including reducing:
+Monogamy has many strong benefits for society, including reducing conflict within families caused by:

 - Violent competition between males.